 Violent game addiction (VGA) is a serious threat to individuals' mental health and it brings various psychosocial consequences.
 It is emphasized that it leads to an increase in the rate of destructive and aggressive behavior, and this situation has the potential to adversely affect the natural development of the brain and is one of the factors that predispose to the emergence of different cognitive and behavioral problems in the long term.
 Studies have shown that obsessive behavior (such as gambling addiction) causes changes in brain activity as in substance addiction.
 From this point of view, it can be expected that game addiction may cause some changes in individuals' cognitive processes and brain functions.
 As a matter of fact, studies on internet addiction also support this assumption.
 An important feature that makes game addiction different from other addictions is that it also contains violent elements.
 From these points of view, it becomes important to examine what kind of changes with the exposure to violent games for a long time creates on cognitive, behavioral and neurobiological processes.
 The main purpose of the proposed project was to examine the effects of game addiction on the event-related brain potentials (ERP) and cognitive processes of the VGA.

-Project team: Can Soylu, Dicle Çapan, İnan Şen, BAU Psychology Students and Metehan Irak
+Project Team: Can Soylu, Dicle Çapan, İnan Şen, BAU Psychology Students and Metehan Irak

 -Topic: Neurobiological Bases of Adult Attachment and Its Relation to Cognitive Biases